AnyFetch/developers.anyfetch.com/guides/hello-universe.md

 http://api.anyfetch.com/subcompanies
 ```

-As expected, we've none for now:
+As expected, we don't have any for now:
 ```json
 []
 ```